View Current

 Conservation and storage

-(20) The CDU Art Collection will be conserved in accordance with accepted contemporary national practice and standards applicable to the safe and appropriate storage, management and handling of artworks.
+(20) The CDU Art Collection will be conserved in accordance with accepted contemporary national practice and standards applicable to the safe and appropriate storage, management and handling of works of art.

 1. Conservation treatments will only be performed by an experienced and qualified Conservator.